Where did you get that Fresno T-shirt? How to find locally themed products

 Seeing it from the highway “it reminds you that downtown is there … and there is a whole community there that is thriving and growing and changing.”

-You won’t find Herbert’s products nor others on the shelves at Target.
+You won’t find Herbert’s products or others like them on the shelves at Target.
 But with a little guidance from me, you can find them at a few local stores and online.

 ▪ Who: Urban Crow Apparel.